 - Eat and sleep well, and limit alcohol and tobacco use

 - Take care of academic, medical or other personal problems as soon as you notice them

 If you find that you are feeling irritable, tired most of the time, unable to concentrate, or experiencing restlessness and sleep disturbances, you may want to seek professional help for stress management.
-Relaxation techniques are often helpful, and a professional can assist you in exploring more adaptive stress management methods.
-Contact the Counseling Center at 348-3863 for an appointment.
+Relaxation techniques are often helpful, and a professional can assist you in exploring more adaptive natural stress management methods.
 You may also want to learn more about stress by viewing the Mind/Body Health Interactive available here.